 1. Watch the gluten

 This is a no brainer but so effective.
-Do you find yourself in a carb coma after a lunch or dinner and find it hard to get motivated to do anything?
-Processed carbs and refined grains in the form breads, pastas, cookies, cakes, fries etc is a major player and energy zapper so really be mindful of how much you eat each day and try to ‘crowd’ out the carbs with heaps of veggies, proteins and good fats
+Do you find yourself in a carb coma after lunch or dinner and find it hard to get motivated to do anything?
+Simple carbohydrates and refined grains in the form white bread, pasta, cookies, cakes, fries etc is a major culprit and energy zapper so be mindful of how much you consume each day.
+Aim to crowd out ‘white’ processed foods with heaps of veggies, proteins and good fats.

-Foods that I relate to being nutrient dense.
-They enhance a healthy diet and supply an array of nutrients that may be lacking in our food today.
-Just a teaspoon here or a sprinkle there is all you need to introduce something new to your diet especially if you tend be a creature of habit with your meals.
-My new fave addition is the Bioglan Boosters which are great to sprinkle of a salad or stirfry.
-There are some more ideas here
+These are foods that I relate to being nutrient-dense.
+Superfoods enhance a healthy diet and supply an array of nutrients that may be lacking in our food today.
+Just a teaspoon here or a sprinkle there is all you need to introduce to your diet especially if you tend to be a creature of habit with your meals (same ingredients).

-I’m sorry you probably didn’t want to hear me say that but what is giving you energy is ultimately your undoing.
-There are some great alternatives to ease you throguh this such as herbal teas, roasted dandelion root or even water to bring you back to no more than a cup a day.
+I’m sorry you probably didn’t want to confront this, but what may be giving you energy is ultimately your undoing.
+There are some great alternatives to coffee to ease you through a period of reduction, such as decaffeinated coffee, herbal teas, roasted dandelion root to bring you back to no more than a cup a day.

-Simple and free, just a matter of making it a priority to go to bed 30 mins earlier a night is enough to bring more bounce to your day
+Sleep is simple and free.
+Make a priority to go to bed 30 mins earlier night each night until you wake with more bounce in your day.

 5. Cut the sugar

-Like caffeine, you are giving control to something that will indeed ruin you.
-Sugar stresses our cortisol levels and leaves us worn out and plain feeling like poo.
-Fruit is a a natural sugar hit but with nutrients (1-2 max a day).
-Take note of everything you eat for a day and you will be surprised at the sugar content (read the label).
-It is a process of switching your tastebuds to a more savoury palate but the good news is that is does happen if given the chance.
+Like caffeine, sugar acts as a system stressor altering our cortisol levels leaving us worn out and plain feeling like poo.
+Fruit is a natural sugar hit but with nutrients (1-2 max a day), so when a sweet craving comes a knocking, turn to the fruit bowl.
+Take note of everything you eat for a day and you may be surprised at the amount of sugar consumed (read the label) and try to remain within 6-8 tsp or approx. 25 grams (fruit and milk excluded if within reason).
+It is a process of switching your tastebuds to a more savoury palate but the great news is that it does happen if given the chance.